26th November 2017.

 it.
 The experts clarified that Seeyamangalam was an early human habitation

-Iron Age ) and cairn circles are there near the Sthambam.
+site (end of the Stone Age and beginning of the Iron Age), and cairn circles are near the Sthambam.
 The Sthambam is a

 MENHIR erected at burial sites.
 Usually, the dead body will be kept in an urn and

 buried.
 Over which Dolmen or Menhirs will be erected.
-These menhirs are erected for a leader or important persons of that group.
-This menhir belongs from the 9th century BCE to the 3rd century BCE.
-These sorts of Menhirs were available in
+These menhirs are erected for a leader or an important person of that group.
+This menhir dates from the 9th century BCE to the 3rd century BCE.
+These sorts of Menhirs were also available in

-foreign countries also.
+foreign countries.
 Had seen such menhirs at Kodumanal,

 PETROGLYPHS / ROCK ART / ROCK CARVINGS. கீறல் ஒவியங்கள்.